VideoPRNUExtractor/SourceCameraVerification4StronglyStabilizedVideos/README.md

-# Source Camera Verification for Strongly Stabilized Videos
+# Source Camera Verification from Strongly Stabilized Videos

 This repository contains two newly generated datasets, pre-calculated transforms of VISION dataset, and the implementation for the proposed approach in Ref.
 [1].